dropbox/zxcvbn/README.md

 1. Put your `<script src="zxcvbn.js">` tag at the end of your html, just before the closing `</body>` tag.
 This ensures your page loads and renders before the browser fetches and loads `zxcvbn.js`.
 The downside with this approach is `zxcvbn()` becomes available later than had it been included in `<head>` — not an issue on most signup pages where users are filling out other fields first.

 2. If you're using RequireJS, try loading `zxcvbn.js` separately from your main bundle.
 Something to watch out for: if `zxcvbn.js` is required inside a keyboard handler waiting for user input, the entire script might be loaded only after the user presses their first key, creating nasty latency.
-Avoid this by calling your handler once upon page load, independent of user input, such that the `requirejs()` call runs earlier.
+Avoid this by calling your handler once upon page load, independent of user input, such that the `require()` call runs earlier.

 3. Use the HTML5 [`async`](http://www.w3schools.com/tags/att_script_async.asp) script attribute.
 Downside: [doesn't work](http://caniuse.com/#feat=script-async) in IE7-9 or Opera Mini.